Salt & Wind Travel

 And Leave Plenty Of Time To Explore

-The best part of a road trip is that you can make up your plans as you go along and give yourself a lot of extra time so you can do just that.
+The best part of a road trip is that you can make up your plans as you go along and give yourself plenty of extra time to do just that.
 In general, I’d recommend doubling your day’s drive time so that you can explore the small spots without stressing out.
-Also, I usually book a hotel room for each road trip night but don’t plan much else to take my time going from point A to Z.

 Have A Road Trip-Ready Car